 In August 2009, mobile phone coverage was made available to the camp which has also facilitated Internet services in the community.

 In September 2010 the camp was connected to the main electricity grid.
 The camp committee office and most health, education and social service centres now have constant electricity.

 |Breakdown by Ethnicity|

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 13,120 persons have departed from Umpiem Mai.
+As of September 2017, a total of 14,047 persons have departed from Umpiem Mai, according to IOM data.
 The majority have resettled in the USA.